 Meets Requirements for American Board of Medical Specialties in Sports Medicine.

-Application Process: Interested applicants should contact Patricia Settje (contact information as shown above).
-An application packet with instructions will be sent to the requesting applicant.
-Please forward your current CV, all requested documentation including three letters of recommendation.
-One letter should come from the residency Program Director, with two other supporting letters from appropriate faculty attesting to your qualifications.
+Application Process: All fellowship applications accepted through ERAS only.
+Please submit all requested documentation, including your current CV and three letters of recommendation.
+Please note, one letter should come from the residency Program Director, with two other supporting letters from appropriate faculty attesting to your qualifications.
 Interviews will be held after the receipt of all application materials.

 Description:This fellowship is for 1 year in the diagnosis and clinical management of sports and related musculoskeletal disorders.
 Close collaboration exists with the Department of Orthopedics, Family Practice and Radiology at UC Davis.
 The fellow will primarily work with Sports-Board certified physiatrists, Drs.
-Brandee Waite, Melita Moore and Brian Davis.
-The fellow may also have elective time available with nationally-renowned Sports-Board certified physiatrist Dr Jonathon Finoff.
+Brandee Waite, Alberto Panero and Brian Davis.
 Fellows will also work with nationally-renowned Family Practice Sports physicians, Drs.
 Jeff Tanji, and David Cosca.
 Fellows will work directly with the UC Davis Sports Orthopedic Surgeons, Drs.
 Richard Marder, Kirk Lewis, James Van den Boegarde and Cassandra Lee.
 Clinic and surgical time is also spent with the Sacramento Rivercats’ (Oakland A’s Triple AAA affiliate) Team Physician, Dr. Alan Hirahara.
 Fellows will also rotate with Musculoskeletal and Neuroimaging radiologists and Orthopedic Hand, Joint, Foot & Ankle, Pediatric Fracture Clinic and Spine Surgeons.
 Elective time is available for other rotations with approval from the Sports Medicine faculty.

 All peripheral joint injections are performed in the Fellowship.
 Fellows will be instructed in autologous blood and platelet-rich plasma injections.
 Fellows will be expected to complete at least 100 ultrasound-guided procedures, and at least another 100 diagnostic ultrasound evaluations.
 Fellows will also be expected to attend at least 30 sports surgical cases throughout the fellowship year.
 Fellows will also spend time in the electrodiagnostics laboratory with ABNEM-certified physiatrists, and will complete 100 studies or more if interested.